ORGANIZATION SAVES LOTS AND LOTS OF TIME - AND IT CAN BE EASY.

-"Sanity is organization.
+"Sanity is order and organization.
 Insanity is complete disorder.
 Decide where you want to be on the scale."

 The BuddhaKahuna